What happens when Colorado reopens and the rent is due?

 “Right now, nobody that we’re aware of is moving forward with evictions,” said Michelle Lyng, spokeswoman for the Colorado Apartment Association.

-According to Lyng, landlords within that organization reported 9.2 percent of their tenants have not paid April rent.
+According to Lyng, landlords within that organization reported 9.2% of their tenants have not paid April rent.
 Three percent have approached their landlord to consider a payment plan.

 “Residents are our customers – we all win when people can stay in their homes,” Lyng said.
 “I think our interests are actually aligned with residents.”